ASUS VG248QG 24" G-SYNC Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Which one is better?

-The ASUS VG248QG 24" G-SYNC Gaming Monitor is the better buy for most people - its 165Hz refresh rate crushes the LG DualUp 28MQ780-B. That said, grab the LG if you need exceptional color accuracy for creative work - it's worth considering for its 98% DCI-P3 coverage.
+The ASUS VG248QG 24" G-SYNC Gaming Monitor is the better buy for most people - its 165Hz refresh rate crushes the LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor's 60Hz.
+That said, grab the LG if you need superior color accuracy for creative work - it's worth it for photographers and designers.

 Who should buy each?

-Choose the ASUS VG248QG 24" G-SYNC Gaming Monitor if: you play fast-paced FPS games, need ultra-responsive visuals, or want to keep costs down.
+Choose the ASUS VG248QG 24" G-SYNC Gaming Monitor if: you play fast-paced FPS games, need a responsive display for competitive gaming, or want a more budget-friendly option.
 (24" display, 165 Hz refresh)

 Conclusion